openstack-archive/fuel-docs/pages/user-guide/create-environment/4000-platform-services.rst

 Choose additional related projects that should be included in your environment:

-- For additional information about deploying :ref:`ceilometer-term`, see :ref:`ceilometer-deployment-notes`.
+- For information about planning your :ref:`ceilometer-term` deployment, see :ref:`ceilometer-mongodb-plan`.
 - For additional information about deploying :ref:`sahara-term`, see :ref:`sahara-install`.
 - For additional information about deploying :ref:`murano-term`,